Bam4d/bam4d.github.io/src/posts/markdown/k-dimensional-connect-n-p2.md

     <img src="./images/connect-4/8x7x6x5x4x3x2-4/deepq_vs_random_steps.png" />
 </div>

+WOW! even in such a huge dimensional space the model can easily find a strategy to defeat the random player.
+It would definitely be interesting to analyse this to find out what the strategy is....

 #### Moving average $P(wins)$ over last 100 turns p1 (Deep Q Network) vs p2 (Deep Q Network)

 <div class="plots">